 10 Chemistry Internships for High School Students

-If you are a high school student interested in chemistry, an internship will be a valuable addition to college applications.
-Internships prove to officers that you can apply theoretical concepts in practical situations.
+If you are a high school student interested in chemistry, an internship is a great way to deepen your knowledge of this subject.
+Besides helping you develop practical skills, internships can show admissions officers that you can apply theoretical concepts in practical situations.

 In this list, we have curated a list of 10 chemistry internships that you can consider.
 We have covered multiple areas, from biochemical research to material science and even environmental chemistry!